Game time: The Fed unveils a tougher plan to fight stubbornly high inflation

 Prices during the pandemic have been far from stable.

-The price of new cars, for example, has jumped 12% in the last year as automakers struggle with a shortage of semiconductors.
-That's had a spillover effect in the used car market, where prices have soared by 37%.
+The price of new cars, for example, has jumped 12% in the past year as automakers have struggled with a shortage of semiconductors.
+That's had a spillover effect in the used-car market, where prices have soared 37%.

-The Commerce Department warned this week it does not expect the semiconductor shortage to ease in the near future.
+The Commerce Department warned this week that it doesn't expect the semiconductor shortage to ease in the near future.

 Gasoline and groceries have also gotten more expensive.
-Price-checkers point to elevated inflation in more than two out of three categories the government tracks.
-Powell, who's been nominated for a second term as Fed chair, insists the central bank will not allow that continue indefinitely.
+Price-checkers point to elevated inflation in more than 2 out of every 3 categories the government tracks.
+Powell, who has been nominated for a second term as Fed chair, insists the central bank will not allow that to continue indefinitely.

-Raising interest rates would not solve the supply chain woes, but are intended to tamp down consumer demand.
+Raising interest rates would not solve the supply chain woes but is intended to tamp down consumer demand.

 The Fed is also pursuing other actions to fight inflation